Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 >
 > -log10(PBonf) = 8.63

-So all SNPs with -log10(P) superior to 8.63 are genome-wide significants. **262 significants SNPs are superior to 8.63**.
+So all SNPs with -log10(P) superior to 8.63 are genome-wide significants. **261 significants SNPs are superior to 8.63**.
 Each SNPs seem to be part of LD blocs by chromosomes.
 I am particularly interested by SNPs in chromosome 1, knowing that MEP1a is also present in chromosome 1.

-From 262 SNPs, only 121 SNPs are inside coding genes and therefore have gene description and functions available from the gff annotation file.
+From 261 SNPs, only 121 SNPs are inside coding genes and therefore have gene description and functions available from the gff annotation file.
 Genes with highest significants SNPs are not directly related to tusk development as [Campbell et al. (2021)](https://www.science.org/doi/full/10.1126/science.abe7389) found for African elephants with AMELX and MEP1a genes.
 These genes are involved in enamel and dentin expression and development.
 Further analyses will be made following Campbell et al protocol.
-I detected real loci associated to tusk morphology.
+I detected candidate loci associate with tusk phenotype variation.
 However, with 93 individuals and an unbalanced binary phenotype, some signals may reflected a family or geographic structure.
 Nethertheless, Lambda GC (0.858) suggests that GEMMA would over corrected than inflate statistics, which lead main signals very likely.

 ### _3.3 Annotation & Candidate genes_